grafana/xk6-output-prometheus-remote/README.md

 # xk6-output-prometheus-remote

+> [!WARNING]
+> The `xk6-output-prometheus-remote` extension [has been merged](https://github.com/grafana/k6/pull/4519) to the [main k6 repository](https://github.com/grafana/k6).
+Please contribute and [open issues there](https://github.com/grafana/k6/issues).
+This repository is no longer maintained.

 The `xk6-output-prometheus-remote` extension allows you to publish test-run metrics to Prometheus via Remote Write endpoint.

 > :warning: Be careful not to confuse this with the [Prometheus Remote Write **client** extension](https://github.com/grafana/xk6-client-prometheus-remote) which is used for load and performance testing of _Prometheus_ itself.

 As of k6 v0.42.0, this extension is available within [k6](https://github.com/grafana/k6) as an _experimental module_.
-This means that the extension is in the process of being fully merged into the core of k6 and doesn't require a special build with [xk6](https://github.com/grafana/xk6) to use this feature.
 For further details, read the [extension graduation guide](https://k6.io/docs/extensions/explanations/extension-graduation/).

 ## Usage